Personal Injury Lawyer

 Why do litigators have a say in jury selection?
 It seems odd that they can dismiss potential jurors simply because they feel it will decrease their chances of winning.

-Asked by HannahBanana over 12 years ago
+Asked by HannahBanana almost 13 years ago

 The purpose of jury selection is to get 6 jurors (12 in criminal cases) that can be fair and impartial and not let their own life experiences, backgrounds, and prejudices affect their decision on the case.
 So, by law, there are two types of challenges a lawyer can use to dismiss a jury: challenges for cause and peremptory challenges.
 At jury selection, lawyers get an unlimited number of challenges for cause.
 This is basically when a juror can't be fair and impartial based on the facts of the case and the jurors own background/life experiences.
 Then, each lawyer also gets 3 peremptory challenges to use at their discretion to dismiss any juror for any reason (other than race, gender, religion, sexual preference, etc.).
 These challenges are used by attorneys usually for "gut feelings" that we have about one juror over another.
 So while it may seem that we are just dismissing jurors at random, we are actually limited to only 3 challenges.
 The rest of the jurors that are dismissed are because they can't be fair and impartial and won't be able to keep an open mind while they hear the facts of the case.